DaWanAnOnli/os232/links.md

 ](https://www.geeksforgeeks.org/introduction-of-deadlock-in-operating-system/) An easy-to-read introduction on the deadlock concept in Operating Systems.
 Not enough for comprehesive understanding, only serves as a brige for more thorough explanations in textbooks.

 * [Process Synchronization in OS](https://www.javatpoint.com/os-process-synchronization-introduction) This series provides a basic understanding on the big picture of synchronization in Operating Systems.
 Again, not enough for comprehesive understanding.
 Please refer to textbooks as your main source.

+* [Chapter 5: Compiling a Cross-Toolchain - How to build Linux From Scratch (LFS) 12.0](https://www.youtube.com/watch?v=uggsnHSELos) This video is a walkthrough on Chapter 5 of LFS.
+It is very helpful for me especially because I can compare the output of the commands and make sure that they are correct.
+The book provides only the inputs without what the expected outputs are.
+The video fills this hole and reassures me that I am on the right track.